Ativi/msvsdasms/week2/README2.md

 cd ~/Work/vlsi/tools/OpenROAD-flow-scripts
 ./build_openroad.sh --local
 ```

-# This step can take over 30 minutes
+- This step can take over 30 minutes.

-# Update '.bashrc' to point to the OpenROAD tools
+### Update '.bashrc' to point to the OpenROAD tools
 printf '\n# Add Yosys and OpenROAD environment variables\n' >> ~/.bashrc
 printf 'source ~/Work/vlsi/tools/OpenROAD-flow-scripts/setup_env.sh\n' >> ~/.bashrc

-Close the terminal and open a new one to pick up the environment variable changes.
+- Close the terminal and open a new one to pick up the environment variable changes.

 3. # Add VHDL to Yosys
 ```